OpenDSA/OpenDSA/RST/source/SortingLowerBound.rst

 As a corollary, we know that no comparison-based sorting algorithm can improve on existing :math:`\Theta(n \log n)` time sorting algorithms by more than a constant factor.

+Here are some review questions to check that you understand this proof.

+.. avembed:: Exercises/Sorting/SortBoundSumm.html
+   :showbutton: hide
+   :title: Lower Bounds Proof Review Questions